 - In some cases, your landlord may agree to pay for some of the leasehold improvements as part of your lease negotiations.

-- Profile by Sanford must approve your site selection before you develop your store.
+- Profile must approve your site selection before you develop your store.

-- The contract for the build-out will be between you and the general contractor, and Profile by Sanford’s internal development management team will provide space planning assistance and construction coordination services.
+- The contract for the build-out will be between you and the general contractor, and Profile’s internal development management team will provide space planning assistance and construction coordination services.